trending_up Reporting

 Launch OBI GL Journal Details

-• Which journals have posted to my PTA?
+• Which journals have posted to the PTA?

 • Which journals filtered specific parameters (e.g., Receipts - EFP Allocations) have posted?